ddageforde/Python-Projects/README.md

  calorietracker.py - This is a program that allows the user to keep a food journal of everything they have eaten throughout the day and the number of calories of each item.
 The program saves the food journal to a text file and at the end of the program the user has the option to look at their food journal from previous dates.

+ blackjack.py - This is a blackgame that uses the random module to randomly select cards dealt by the dealer.